OpenTranslationBible/open-bible/en-GB/43.John/md/john-09.md

 ## John 9:5

-As long as I am in the world, I am the light of the world.”
+For while I am in the world, I am the light of the world.”

 ---